arjuncr/acrlinux-yocto/poky/documentation/bsp-guide/bsp.rst

 The proposed form described in this section does have elements that are specific to the OpenEmbedded build system.
 It is intended that developers can use this structure with other build systems besides the OpenEmbedded build system.
-It is also intended that it will be simple to extract information and convert it to other formats if required.
+It is also intended that it will be be simple to extract information and convert it to other formats if required.
 The OpenEmbedded build system, through its standard :ref:`layers mechanism
-<overview-manual/yp-intro:the yocto project layer model>`, can
+<overview-manual/overview-manual-yp-intro:the yocto project layer model>`, can
 directly accept the format described as a layer.
 The BSP layer captures all the hardware-specific details in one place using a standard format, which is useful for any person wishing to use the hardware platform